magshimim-next/cv-next/README.md

 > For the near future, we have decided to only allow and accept contributions from Magshimim Next members to contribute to the project.

 Please read more [here](./CONTRIBUTING.md).

+Currently, we are working on transitioning to a self hosted database